tetragrade/veracity-ttrpg/readme.md

         + Evidence is any item that is being carried to support the truthfulness of a Secret.
     + Means.
         + Means are any item that is worth at least a day's Room & Board (R&B), or is a large or unusual tool.
-	    + Currency should tracked in bundles worth a day's R&B. Handwave insubstantial amounts.
+	    + Coinage should tracked in bundles worth a day's R&B. Handwave insubstantial amounts.
     + Wounds.
         + Wounds are damage to your body.
         + Remove 1 Wound each time you spend a full day resting in a safe area with access to medical treatment.
     + Other inconsequential items should be grouped in kits as Means, or handwaved.
 \
 &nbsp;
-+ Light slots are for mental objects, such as Secrets, Favors, & Stress. <!-- This is intended as a storygame-type mechanic that produces a "setup scene, payoff scene" structure.
-First, you learn about the secret, and the characters must discuss it in order to add it to their inventory.
-Then, later, you must discuss it again in order to expose it.
-But secrets are a double-edged sword: a weak secret takes up light slots and is hard to remove, it makes it easier to hit critical stress.-->
++ Light slots are for mental objects, such as Secrets, Ruses, & Stress.
     + Secrets.
         + Secrets are a critical resource.
 They are social weapons, and revealing them is the only way to level up.
         + When your character hears something that sounds secret, ask the other players (including the referee), if it sounds like a Secret.
 If they agree, add it to a Light slot with an appropriate description.